El Hub Keda: Plot

 Hamdi, is a mechanical engineer owning a car repair shop, he loves his cousin Nadia without her even realizing it.
-Nadia, is a newly divorced wealthy young woman, she loves the attractive young Hazem, who is chasing her aiming to marry her fir her wealth.
+Nadia, is a newly divorced wealthy young woman, she loves the attractive young Hazem, who is chasing her aiming to marry her for her wealth.
 They secretly meet and she claims to her family that she is meeting her cousin Hamdi instead, who From time to time she passes by Hamdi, At the same time, his friend Ezzat loves Hazem's Salwa.

 Nadia goes to Hazem's house to visit his mother, Hamdi watches her and confronts her.
 Hazem tries to rape her and Hamdi saves her.
 Nadia's parents approves the marriage proposal of Ihsan, a wealthy man who she cannot stand, and she also does not want to fail in any upcoming marriage.
 She agrees with Hamdi to fame their marriage to escape from Ihsan marriage proposal.
 Afterwards, they go through situations that push them to get closer, and at the end, the fictitious marriage turns into a real one.